MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Functions can take reference to data, this does not move ownership of the data, it borrows it.
 Functions can also return references to borrowed input parameters.

 There are problems with naive borrowing, which can lead to iterator invalidation.
-If we were iteratoring over the contents of the vector, changing the contents might lead to elements being skipped or duplicated.
+If we were iterating over the contents of the vector, changing the contents might lead to elements being skipped or duplicated.

 === Safe Borrowing